Prevent Return Fraud

 5. Let Technology Help You

-Tech companies have recognized the plights that online companies often encounter, and they have created software to help solve these problems.
-Fraud protection software allows you to monitor the orders you have shipped in every step of the process, and they allow you to do everything listed in number three above.
+Tech companies have recognized the plights that online companies often encounter and have created software to help solve these problems.
+Fraud protection software allows you to monitor the orders you have shipped at every step of the process, enabling you to do everything listed in number three above.
 However, they can do even more than that.
 They can also protect all areas of your website from potential hackers and scammers who are prepared to do a lot more damage than customers who plan on committing return fraud ever could.

 6. Use Resources From the Shipping Company

 You should not be your only line of defense against return fraud.
-If you have the shipping company on your side as well, you will be a force to be reckoned with for malicious customers.
-Shipping companies use a combination of the tips listed above, as well as specialized software to help out companies as much as possible.
-You may have to search for the services they offer on their websites, but once you find those services, you will not regret using them.
+If you also have the shipping company on your side, you will be a force to be reckoned with for malicious customers.
+Shipping companies use a combination of the tips listed above and specialized software to help out companies as much as possible.
+You may have to search for the services they offer on their websites, but once you find them, you will not regret using them.
 It is always safer to have multiple people trying to prevent fraud.

-Return fraud can lose companies thousands of dollars every year, and the biggest companies can even lose millions.
-Those are frighteningly large numbers, so you want to make sure that your company is as protected as possible.
-Following these simple tips is only the first step to creating a secure online business, but you should never stop improving your protective measures.
-The day you stop improving is the day that people start getting things past you, delegitimizing your business against your will.
+Return fraud can lose companies thousands of dollars annually, and the most prominent companies can even lose millions.
+Those are frighteningly large numbers, so you want to ensure your company is as protected as possible.
+Following these simple tips is the first step to creating a secure online business, but you should always continue improving your protective measures.
+The day you stop improving is when people start getting things past you, delegitimizing your business against your will.